Home Podcasts Politics Weekly America

 Politics Weekly America

-The Guardian 262 episodes Latest May 29, 2026
+The Guardian 262 Episodes Jul 3, 2026

-Every Friday, Guardian columnist and former Washington correspondent, Jonathan Freedland, invites experts to help analyse the latest in American politics.
-From politicians to journalists covering the White House and beyond, Jonathan and his guests give listeners behind the scenes access to how the American political machine works.
-With a global network of over 900 journalists and five dedicated editions covering news in the US, UK, Australia, Europe, and beyond, the Guardian offers comprehensive reporting across every continent.
+Every Friday, Guardian columnist and former Washington correspondent Jonathan Freedland invites experts to analyse the latest in American politics.
+From politicians to journalists covering the White House and beyond, Jonathan and his guests give listeners behind-the-scenes access to how the American political machine works.
+The podcast offers comprehensive reporting across every continent with a global network of over 900 journalists.

 Episodes

 Is Trump about to ruin the World Cup?
 Jun 11, 2026 00:22:09 Donald Trump is using some of the world’s most popular sporting events as his own personal stage.
-This week, Jenna Amatulli speaks to investigative reporter Karim Zidan about whether the US president’s influence on football, UFC and basketball is a help or a hindrance This podcast was edited on 11 June 2026 because an earlier version incorrectly suggested that the search tactics of the Senegales
+This week, Jenna Amatulli speaks to investigative reporter Karim Zidan about whether the US president’s influence on football, UFC and basketball is a help or a hindrance • This podcast was edited on 11 June 2026 because an earlier version incorrectly suggested that the search tactics of the Seneg

 A Brit, a billionaire, and Spencer Pratt: California’s primary upsets Jun 5, 2026 00:25:49 In what has become one of the most chaotic primaries in recent history, elections in California are delivering some upsets.
 Elsewhere, establishment Democrats performed well and a Trump pick failed to make the cut.
 This week, Jonathan Freedland speaks to the Guardian’s Sam Levin about the big takeaways from the single busiest primary day of the year so far